Ganglion

 A pseudoganglion looks like a ganglion, but only has nerve fibers and has few nerve cell bodies.

+The restriction of the ganglion to refer to structures in the peripheral nervous system postdates the naming of brain structures such as the basal ganglia, which has remained as a historical artifact in vertebrate terminology.
+Among invertebrates the restriction is disregarded: for example, the main part of the insect brain is called the cerebral ganglion.

 Structure

 Ganglia are primarily made up of somata and dendritic structures, which are bundled or connected.
 Ganglia often interconnect with other ganglia to form a complex system of ganglia known as a plexus.
 Ganglia provide relay points and intermediary connections between different neurological structures in the body, such as the peripheral and central nervous systems.

 Among vertebrates there are three major groups of ganglia: